 - Change management – Train users to minimize resistance.

-Fit-Gap Analysis #
+Phase 0: Fit-Gap Analysis #

 Before the formal pre-implementation planning begins, Start with Fit-Gap Analysis as the very first approach to engaging with the client.
 The goal is to collect high-level requirements to understand the client’s core needs and evaluate how well AccountingSuite can meet them.